ahbou/ahmed/Readme.md

 I'm leading the development of a fully digital way to buy car insurance in Morocco and Africa at Wafa Assurance.
 The corporate world is `weird`

-I'm setting a goal for myself to read a book per month so at least 12 per year.
+I'm reading a book per month so at least 12 per year.

+I'm also trying to go jogging at leat once per week.

 ---